Hbeaudry/Module_20/README.md

    - `uint public lastWithdrawAmount`
    - `uint public contractBalance`

-3. Define the `withdraw` function:
+3. Define the `withdraw` function.

-4. Define the `deposit` function:
+4. Define the `deposit` function.

-5. Define the `setAccounts` function:
+5. Define the `setAccounts` function.

-6. Add a fallback function to receive ether:
+6. Add a fallback function to receive ether.

 ## Step 2: Compile and Deploy Your Contract in the JavaScript VM